percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/encrypted_backups_innobackupex.rst

-Both of these examples will create a timestamped directory in :file:`/data/backups` containing the encrypted backup.
+Both of these examples will create a timestamped directory in `/data/backups` containing the encrypted backup.

 .. note::

-   You can use the :option:`innobackupex --no-timestamp` option to override this behavior and the backup will be created in the given directory.
+   You can use the `innobackupex --no-timestamp` option to override this behavior and the backup will be created in the given directory.

 Optimizing the encryption process
 ================================================================================

 Two new options have been introduced with the encrypted backups that can be used to speed up the encryption process.
-These are :option:`innobackupex --encrypt-threads` and :option:`innobackupex --encrypt-chunk-size`.
-By using the :option:`innobackupex --encrypt-threads` option multiple threads can be specified to be used for encryption in parallel.
-Option :option:`innobackupex --encrypt-chunk-size` can be used to specify the size (in bytes) of the working encryption buffer for each encryption thread (default is 64K).
+These are `innobackupex --encrypt-threads` and `innobackupex --encrypt-chunk-size`.
+By using the `innobackupex --encrypt-threads` option multiple threads can be specified to be used for encryption in parallel.
+Option `innobackupex --encrypt-chunk-size` can be used to specify the size (in bytes) of the working encryption buffer for each encryption thread (default is 64K).